CortSmith/AWS-BlenderRendering/README.md

 ---

 ### Creating a Key Pair

+- Key-pairs are used to connect to aws via ssh encryption, to keep your connection secure.
+Keys are also required in order to connect to your ec2 instance.

 - Key pairs are encrypted keys used to connect to aws services, and are required to connect to EC2.